PRIDE-Archive/pride-molecule-indexer/README.md

      nextflow run main.nf -c nextflow.config -profile ebitools --project_accession PXD004016
     ```

-See [usage docs](https://nf-co.re/proteomicslfq/usage) for all of the available options when running the pipeline.
+See [usage docs](https://nf-co.re/proteomicslfq/usage) for all the available options when running the pipeline.
 Or configure the pipeline via
 [nf-core launch](https://nf-co.re/launch) from the web or the command line.

 ## Pipeline Summary